-Working moms know how hard it can be to find the time to make healthy homemade meals for your family.
+Busy moms know how hard it can be to find the time to make healthy homemade meals for your family.
 That’s why meal planning is a necessity!
 It can be tough to find the time to cook dinner after a long day at work, but with a little bit of planning, it’s definitely doable.
-That’s why I’ve created an easy-to-follow working mom meal plan guide and rounded up simple, yet delicious recipes that can be made in a hurry.
+That’s why I’ve created an easy-to-follow meal plan for busy moms and rounded up simple, yet delicious recipes that can be made in a hurry.

-As a busy mom myself, I dread the question “What’s for dinner?”
+As a working mom, I dread the question “What’s for dinner?”
 That’s the last thing I want to hear after a long day of work.
 But my family needs to eat and eating out every day was getting expensive.
 It was also not as nutritious as I wanted for my kids.

 Over time, I learned some strategies that helped me plan and prep our meals in advance.
 This was a lifesaver, not only reducing our food costs but also decreasing the time and energy I spend thinking about what to make for dinner.